wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 * For the latest changes and releases of our **Integrations**, see the [Integrations Release Notes](integrations_new_changed.html).
 * For **Observability for Kubernetes**, go to the [release notes for Wavefront Collector for Kubernetes GitHub repository](https://github.com/wavefrontHQ/observability-for-kubernetes/releases).

+## 2023-09.x Release Notes

+**Analyze Your Queries**

+With this release you can use the Query Analyzer and [analyze your queries and their subqueries](query_language_performance.html#use-the-query-analyzer).
+When you expect to see certain data in Tanzu Observability, but it doesn’t show up for some reason, charts display a **No Data** message.
+When you this message on a chart, use the Query Analyzer and analyze your queries and subqueries.

 ## 2023-08.x Release Notes

 **Alert Targets Browser Page Improvements**: The **Alert Targets** browser page is now improved and allows you to: